Doctor of Philosophy student

 Bachelor of Business in Economics

-She loves the variety that comes with research, says AUT business alumna Livvy Mitchell who is now a research analyst at Motu Economic and Public Policy Research in Wellington.
+She loves the variety that comes with research, says Livvy Mitchell who spent the last two years as a research analyst at Motu Economic and Public Policy Research in Wellington.

-“As an independent NGO, we get commissioned by various stakeholders to conduct research in their space.
-Since we have funders that cover many different research areas, this means us researchers don’t easily get siloed into certain topics.
+“As an independent NGO, Motu gets commissioned by various stakeholders to conduct research in their space.
+Since the organisation has funders that cover many different research areas, this means researchers don’t easily get siloed into certain topics.

-“For example, this year I have worked on projects commissioned by the Climate Change Commission, the Ministry for Business, Innovation and Employment, and for the Human Rights Commission.
-I enjoy the variety of research projects I’m involved in.”
+“For example, as part of my role I worked on projects commissioned by the Climate Change Commission, the Ministry for Business, Innovation and Employment, the Ministry of Social Development, and for the Human Rights Commission.
+I enjoyed the variety of research projects I’ve been involved in.”

 Finding her path